TristanCavelier/promy/README.md

     Promise.reject(reason): Promise< reason >
     rejected(reason): Promise< reason >

-Creates a new promise and rejects it with `reason`.
+Produces a new resolved promise with `value` as fulfillment value.
 For consistency and debugging, the reason should be an instance of `Error`.
-If `reason` is a promise, its resolved value will be the new promise rejected reason.
+If `value` is a rejected promy promise, it just returns `value`. `reject` is also a rejected promise.

 ### Promise.fulfill()